NetApp/netapp-astra-toolkits/docs/toolkit/optionalargs/README.md

     deploy              deploy a bitnami chart
-    clone               clone a namespace to a destination cluster restore             restore an app from a backup or snapshot list                List all items in a class create              Create an object
+    clone               clone a namespace to a destination cluster restore             restore an app from a backup or snapshot list (get)          List all items in a class create              Create an object
     manage              Manage an object
     destroy             Destroy an object